pinglamb/math/linear-algebra/matrices.md

 >
 > + the **row rank** of $A$ is the column rank of $A^\intercal$.

+The column/row ranks are also the number of linearly independent column/row vectors of the matrix.
 By definition, we can see that column rank is equal to the rank of the corresponding linear map, i.e. $r(A) = r(\alpha)$ and therefore is constant on equivalence classes.

 > *Proposition.*{: .prop}